jbesty/irep_2022_closing_the_loop/README.md

 The file `environment_linux.yml` contains a similar environment for linux machines.

-## WandB for logging and run configuration
+## wandb for logging and run configuration

 The present implementation relies on the platform [wandb](https://wandb.ai) for configuring, launching, and logging the different runs.
 The simplest configuration is shown in `workflow.py`, for the hyperparameter tuning refer